 SCE forecasts a short RPS position starting as soon as 2025, based largely on PCIA allocation assumptions and the load returning from customers that were previously serviced by Western Community Energy (WCE).
-WCE filed for bankruptcy in March 2021, returned its customers to SCE, who now receive service from SCE.
+WCE filed for bankruptcy in March 2021, and its customers were returned to SCE service.
 Further, SCE noted that the Mid-Term Reliability Decision requires it to procure incremental clean energy resources above its needs for RPS compliance in compliance period 5.
-SCE states it will need to procure up to 1,600 GWh annually beginning in 2022.
-SCE further states the procurement directed in the Mid-Term Reliability Decision may meet some or even all its need for new eligible renewable resources in Compliance Period 5.
+SCE states it will need to procure up to 1,600 GWh annually beginning in 2022.29 SCE further states the procurement directed in the Mid-Term Reliability Decision may meet some or even all its need for new eligible renewable resources in Compliance Period 5.

-&lt;sup>26 PG&E Draft 2021 RPS Plan, at 99-100.
+27 PG&E Draft 2021 RPS Plan, at 99-100.

-&lt;sup>27 Ibid. at 100.
+28 Ibid. at 100.

-Cal Advocates suggests that SCE's procurement request is premature because the utility can meet IRP-related procurement needs through the IRP procurement process, and the VAMO-related REC sales quantity is unknown in the current RPS Plan period.
-However, SCE has not held a new solicitation for eligible renewable resources since 2015.
+Cal Advocates suggests that SCE's procurement request is premature because the utility can meet IRP-related procurement needs through the IRP procurement process, and the VAMO-related REC sales quantity is unknown in the current RPS Plan period.30 However, SCE has not held a new solicitation for eligible renewable resources since 2015.
 It specifically proposes to hold its first RPS solicitation in over six years in 2022, to better understand the current market and prepare for future years when its need for incremental eligible resources is greater.
-This would enable SCE to take advantage of any attractive contracting opportunities that may exist at this time.
+This would enable SCE to take advantage of any attractive contracting opportunities that may exist at this time.31

 SCE notes that it used a Monte Carlo simulation to evaluate the estimated amount of load departing to new direct access and CCA service starting in 2023 to avoid any potential over-procurement of additional resources.
 Further, it notes that it will not require sellers to bid the pre-paid economic curtailment option with the curtailment cap.
-Instead, it proposes to retain the right to curtail at its discretion, but SCE would pay for curtailments directly related to its own marketing decisions.
-CalWEA argues that all retail sellers should analyze curtailment impacts on a resource-differentiated basis and consider portfolio
+Instead, SCE proposes to retain the right to curtail at its discretion, but SCE would pay for curtailments directly related to its

-&lt;sup>28 SCE Draft RPS Plan Update dated September 13, 2021, at 2.
+29 SCE Draft RPS Plan Update dated September 13, 2021, at 2.

-&lt;sup>29 Cal Advocates reply to IOUs' Draft 2021 RPS Plan at 4-5.
+30 Cal Advocates reply to IOUs' Draft 2021 RPS Plan at 4-5.

-&lt;sup>30 SCE Draft RPS Plan at 4.
+31 SCE Draft RPS Plan at 4.